khowling/yet-another-llm-example/README.md

-## To quicky run the app in your Azure Subscription
+## To quickly run the app in your Azure Subscription

-The project's `setup` directory contains a simple script & IaC (Infra-as-Code) to bootstrap the demo into your Azure subscription.
-The IaC files provisions all the resources you need to run the project, builds the initial container using [Azure Container Registry Tasks](https://learn.microsoft.com/azure/container-registry/container-registry-tasks-overview), and deploys to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview).
+The project's `setup` directory contains IaC (Infra-as-Code) to quickly bootstrap the demo into your Azure subscription.
+The IaC files provisions all the resources you need to run the project & builds the initial container using [Azure Container Registry Tasks](https://learn.microsoft.com/azure/container-registry/container-registry-tasks-overview), deploying to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview).

 The easiest way to deploy is using the *Azure Cloud shell*, as this has the Azure CLI already installed & logged in.
+If you already have the az cli installed locally, just run on your local Linux shell:

 * **Step 1** : goto [Azure Cloud Shell](https://shell.azure.com), and once you have a `$` prompt,